santhoshbethi/myFocus_Chrome_extension/README.md

 ## How it works

 - Focus mode (global):
-  - Content script runs at `document_start`, shows a small goal banner, and requests analysis automatically on each page
+  - Content script runs at `document_start`, shows a small goal banner, and analyzes pages automatically when Focus mode is ON and a goal exists
-  - Injects a tiny page script (`page-analyzer.js`) to access `window.ai` Prompt API from the page context
   - Updates the banner with the recommendation (READ/SKIP) and score after analysis
   - Starts a focus session timer when Focus mode is enabled; stores the session end (`focusEndAt`) and shows a live ⏳ mm:ss countdown on each page
+  - On YouTube, when the on-device model is available, it scores each video card against your goal and blurs only non-matching videos (score < 60).
+If the model is unavailable, no blurring is applied.

 - Analysis pipeline:
-  1) Prompt API (Language Model): instruction-style prompt produces Summary, Relevance, and Recommendation
+  1) Prompt API (Language Model): instruction-style prompt produces Summary, Relevance, and Recommendation (used directly from the content script)
-  2) Summarizer API: key-points summary with explicit `language: "en"` when Prompt API is not used
-  3) Local fallback: extractive summary and keyword-overlap heuristic for relevance

 - Guardrails:
   - Strict heuristic keyword matching blended with model score to avoid off-topic false positives